Big Bang Singularity Resolution In Quantum Cosmology: Methodological Principles

 \subsection{Classical Correspondence}

-An important implicit assumption in our analysis thus far has been that we can make sense of what it means for a condition for singularity resolution to prove unreliable.
-For this to be the case we must assume that there is some reasonable physical basis to understand what it means for a criterion of resolution to obtain in a given model, but for the resolution itself not be taken to \textit{not} have taken place.
+An important implicit assumption in our analysis thus far has been that we can make sense of what it means for a condition for singularity resolution to fail.
+For this to be the case we must assume that there is some reasonable physical basis to understand what it means for a criterion of resolution to obtain in a given model, but for the resolution itself to be taken to \textit{not} to have taken place.
 The crucial physical resource we are able to rely upon here is correspondence to the two classical notions of singularity that jointly apply to the big bang singularity in FLRW models.\footnote{It is in this context that the restricted focus of our analysis is particular helpful.
-The full taxonomy of types classical singularity recognised in the contemporary literature include exotic and varied conceptualisations of a what we might include under the label of `spacetime singularity' in which the local and global senses come apart.
-Examples include boundary constructions \shortcite{hawking:1967,geroch:1968,schmidt:1971,geroch:1982,curiel:1999}, sudden singularities \cite{barrow:2004,barrow:2004b,cattoen:2005,cotsakis:2005,fernandez:2014,beltran:2016,fernandez:2004}, big rip singularities \cite{caldwell:2002,caldwell:2003,chimento:2004,dabrowski:2006,fernandez:2014,harada:2018} and failure of extendibility and regularity \cite{fournodavlos:2020,sbierski:2021}.
-The project of providing a systematic and unified categorisation of what it means for a classical spacetime to be singular is thus a daunting one, if not entirely hopeless one \cite{curiel:1999,curiel:2019}.} That is, we will focus on correspondence via the semi-classical limit to the key physical characteristics of the classical big bang singularity in terms of the combination of incompleteness of inextenable causal past-directed curves and the existence of a curvature pathology.
-The big bang singularity simultaneously corresponds to the incompleteness of \textit{all} causal past-directed curves within an inextenable spacetime and the existence of a curvature pathology as the volume of the universe tends to zero.
+The full taxonomy of types of classical singularity recognised in the contemporary literature include exotic and varied conceptualisations of what we might include under the label of `spacetime singularity' in which the local curvature and global dynamics senses come apart.
+Examples include boundary constructions \shortcite{hawking:1967,geroch:1968,schmidt:1971,geroch:1982,curiel:1999}, sudden singularities \cite{barrow:2004,barrow:2004b,nojiri:2004,cattoen:2005,cotsakis:2005,fernandez:2014,beltran:2016,fernandez:2004}, big rip singularities \cite{caldwell:2002,caldwell:2003,chimento:2004,elizalde:2004,nojiri:2005,dabrowski:2006,fernandez:2014,harada:2018} and failure of extendibility and regularity \cite{fournodavlos:2020,sbierski:2021}.
+The project of providing a systematic and unified categorisation of what it means for a classical spacetime to be singular is thus a daunting one, if not entirely hopeless one \cite{curiel:1999,curiel:2019}. } That is, we will focus on correspondence via the semi-classical limit to the key physical characteristics of the classical big bang singularity in terms of the combination of incompleteness of inextendible causal past-directed curves and the existence of a curvature pathology.
+The big bang singularity simultaneously corresponds to the incompleteness of \textit{all} causal past-directed curves\footnote{There is a wider range of (global) big bang singularity types in FLRW cosmology given the relaxation of energy conditions.
+See \cite{harada:2018} for a classification scheme.} within an inextendible spacetime and the existence of a curvature pathology as the volume of the universe tends to zero.\footnote{It should be noted that that classical correspondence according to our characterisation is a fairly conservative principle in the sense that it rests on the assumption of general relativity as the appropriate theory of \textit{classical} cosmology.
+Classical modified gravity scenarios, such as higher-derivative theories or scalar-tensor gravity, could plausibly lead to different realisation of the big bang singularity, or even classical singularity resolution, and thus to more complex scenario for the evaluation of quantum singularity resolution criteria.
+For a review of cosmology and modified gravity which includes discussion of singularities see \shortcite{clifton:2012} Thanks to an anonymous referee for suggesting this issue.}